 If I had little to do before, I had even less to do after that meeting.
 I spoke with the managing attorney a few times, it went about as well as you might think.
+Hostile, guarded, paranoid.
 They apparently decided there was more then enough here for some sort of employment suit so they sat back and decided continuing to pay my salary until I got bored and left was worth the expense.
-As luck would have it, I still had copies of a lot of information internal to the insurance company, which included email for everyone damn near up to the CEO level.
+As luck would have it, I still had copies of a lot of information internal to the insurance company, which included email for everyone damn near up to the CEO level – which was a lot of people.
 A few emails blasted out to high enough levels got their attention along with a letter from my employment attorney.
 I never wanted to sue them, just to get them to back off and leave me alone.
 The generic accord of “we’ll leave you alone if you agree not to file an employment suit” was reached.
 I told them I didn’t want to sue, I just wanted them to stop fucking with my career over someone’s retarded fantasy.
 It was signed off by a VP in the company whom I knew.

 I had already been applying to other jobs since I had been expecting to be fired for months.
 The first offer I got, I jumped ship.
 I probably could have continued on there for quite a bit longer, sitting in the far, small office with no work… forgotten and ignored.